 Note: The Register program that starts through Access IBM or the IBM Registration icon will enable you to print the registration information and provide a mailing address, in the event no modem or Internet access is available.

 Using Access IBM

-Your Windows Desktop provides an Access IBM icon.
-Access IBM provides an interface through which you can quickly access information or perform specific tasks.
+Access IBM is an interface through which you can quickly access information or perform specific tasks.